Data Mesh: a Systematic Gray Literature Review: RQ4. What are the Research Challenges concerning Data Mesh?

 \item[Methodologies and Tools for Data Mesh Development and Operation.]
-The data mesh literature provides general principles for developing a data mesh architecture, \eg domain-driven design, product thinking, platform thinking, and computational governance.
+The data mesh literature~\cite{S1,S4,S28,S29,S35,S42,S98,S111} provides general principles for developing a data mesh architecture, \eg domain-driven design (DDD), product thinking, platform thinking, and computational governance.
 However, no tools and detailed (empirically validated) methodologies exist for applying these principles to develop and operate a data mesh.
 Organizations would also need guidance and tools for systematically migrating their legacy data architectures into data mesh while assessing costs and benefits.
+The research issues may benefit from the rich knowledge about applying DDD for designing and implementing microservices~\cite{DDD4MS} and migrating legacy monolithic architectures into cloud-based microservices architectures~\cite{MSMigration}.

 \item[Data Product Life Cycle.]
 Data products are at the heart of a data mesh.
-Each phase of a data product life cycle (\eg identification, design, development, testing, deployment, discovery, composition, operation, monitoring, and evolution) can have open challenges.
+Each phase of a data product life cycle (\eg identification, design, development, testing, deployment, discovery, composition, operation, monitoring, and evolution) can have open challenges~\cite{S1,S35,S45,S79,S87,S90,S94,S98,S112}.
 For example, the product identification phase decomposes the analytical data landscape of an organization into a set of data products.
 The partitioning process needs to support applying domain-driven design correctly, ensure the modularity and utility of data products, and consider reuse of the artifacts of the existing data architecture, such as data source systems, data pipelines, machine learning pipelines, documentation, and execution logs.
 Further exploratory research studies are needed to properly understand the research challenges in each phase of the product life cycle.
 Due to the comparability of a data product and a service, we believe the existing relevant research studies on SOA and microservices can help understand and address the above product challenges.
+For example, there exist literature on web service discovery~\cite{Ngan2013} and composition~\cite{SHENG2014218}, DDD for microservices development~\cite{DDD4MS}, and metadata management techniques for data stores~\cite{MetadataMgt} and web services~\cite{TOSI201516}.